sparkfun/SparkFun_XRP_Controller/docs/hardware_overview.md

 ### Barrel Jack Connector

 The barrel jack connector is the primary power input for the entire XRP Kit.
 This connector mates with the cable from the XRP Kit's battery pack for battery-powered operation.
-Take note that the maximum safe voltage that can be applied to this connector is <b>11V</b> though the 4-AA battery pack included with the kit supplies a maximum of <b>6V</b> so most users will have no issues when it comes to going past the max voltage.
+Take note that the maximum safe voltage that can be applied to this connector is <b>11V</b> and the minimum to run the system is <b>5V</b>.
+The 4-AA battery pack included with the kit supplies a maximum of <b>6V</b> so most users will have no issues exceeding the max voltage.

 ### Pico W USB-Connector